-When I heard about the Ta’ Pinu church in Malta, I just knew that I had to take my family to visit.
+When I heard about the Ta Pinu Church in Gozo, Malta, I just knew that I had to take my family to visit.
 I grabbed my cousin and asked him to be our tour guide.
 Off we went on our religious adventure.

 There are over 350 churches on Malta (and the island is only 122 square miles).
 Obviously, this land is VERY religious.
 But why is THIS ONE SOOOO famous?

 Apparently, people have seen miraculous things occur after praying to the National Shrine of the Blessed Virgin of Ta’ Pinu over the last hundreds of years and the tradition still continues today.
 So, even though there are so many churches on Malta, this one stands out.

 Ta’ Pinu Church In Gozo – Where Miracles Happen

 When I heard about this story, I was absolutely intrigued.
 I didn’t have anything pressing in mind that I wanted to pray for, but I did want to see the grounds of this famous church – up close and personal.